tock/book/src/course/root-of-trust/overview.md

    separately from the kernel.

-The Tock kernel is compiled specifically for a particular hardware device, termed a "board".
+The Tock kernel is compiled specifically for a particular hardware device, termed a `board`.
 Tock provides a set of reference board files under [`/boards/<board name>`](https://github.com/tock/tock/tree/master/boards).
 Any time you need to compile the kernel or edit the board file, you will go to that folder.
 You also install the kernel on the hardware board from that directory.

 While the Tock kernel is written entirely in Rust, it supports userspace applications written in multiple languages.
-In particular, the Tock community maintains two userspace libraries for application development in C and Rust respectively:
+In particular, the Tock community maintains two userspace libraries for application development in C and Rust
+respectively:

 - `libtock-c` for C applications (
   [tock/libtock-c](https://github.com/tock/libtock-c) )